Cable television in Ireland: History

-In the early years of television Irish viewers had access to the BBC via signals coming from Northern Ireland and Wales.
-By 1959 Northern Irish viewers had access to one public service broadcaster (BBC) and one commercial broadcaster (Ulster Television).
-The Secretary of the Department of Posts and Telegraphs - Leon O'Broin -had tried to progress the idea of an Irish channel since 1953, this new medium coming from the north was to spur the Irish government into action.
+In the early years of television, Irish viewers had access to the BBC via signals coming from Northern Ireland and Wales.
+By 1959, Northern Irish viewers had access to one public service broadcaster (BBC) and one commercial broadcaster (Ulster Television).
+The Secretary of the Department of Posts and Telegraphs in the Republic, Leon Ó Broin, had tried to progress the idea of an Irish channel since 1953; this new medium coming from Northern Ireland spurred the Irish government into action.
 Teilifís Éireann began broadcasting on 31 December 1961.
-During these years many Irish radio listeners where listening to BBC Radio so the interest in BBC Television would continue, some had been watching since 1953 via spillover signals.
-1963 saw the first cable service from RTÉ under the name RTÉ Relays, these tests were in preparation for the building of the Ballymun apartment blocks, which were built during these early years of RTÉ Television.
-RTÉ relays would opt to provide their service with the BBC and Ulster Television (later Cablelink would also provide HTV from Wales).
+During these years many Irish radio listeners where listening to BBC Radio so the interest in BBC Television would continue; some had been watching since 1949 via spillover signals.
+The first cable service from RTÉ in 1963 was RTÉ Relays; these tests were in preparation for the building of the Ballymun apartment blocks, which were built during these early years of RTÉ Television.
+RTÉ Relays opted to provide their service with the BBC and Ulster Television (later, the Cablelink company would also provide HTV from Wales).

-The first major city outside Dublin to build a purpose-built Cable TV network under the new 1974 regulations was Waterford, which initially delivered service to some 6,000 homes in 1974.
-It supplied an analogue service to an estimated 14 - 16,000 homes in Waterford City, along with almost 5,000 cable broadband customers, including VoIP (Voice over Internet Protocol) telephony services.
+The first city outside Dublin to build a purpose-built cable television network under the new 1974 regulations was Waterford, which initially delivered service to some 6,000 homes in 1974.
+It supplied an analogue service to an estimated 14–16,000 homes in Waterford City, along with almost 5,000 cable broadband customers, including VoIP (Voice over Internet Protocol) telephony services.